Karthik26-07/news-aggregator-api/README.md

 Ensure you have the following installed on your system:

--   PHP 8.1 or higher
+-   PHP 8.2 or higher
 -   Composer
--   MySQL 5.7 or higher
+-   MySQL 8
 -   Redis (for caching and queues)

 ### 2. Clone the Repository